-Most use cases would need some simple crud operations to do.
+Most use cases require some simple CRUD operations.
 And that was true even for a new API we built that is now used by one of our user-facing products.

 The goal of this article is not to debate whether using an ORM is a good or bad idea.
-But because there are very few resources about doing some CRUD without an ORM in Rust, I wanted to share my experience.
+Because there are very few resources on doing CRUD without an ORM in Rust, I wanted to share my experience.

 A few guidelines we had